 A dynamic and attack-minded Mexican fullback whose powerful runs and fierce shot made him a constant threat for club and country for over a decade.

-Miguel Layún redefined the potential of the right-back position for the Mexican national team, transforming it from a defensive post into a launching pad for attacks.
-His career was a global tour, with stops in Mexico, Italy, England, Spain, Portugal, and the United States.
-He first gained prominence with Club América, where his marauding style and lethal set-piece ability made him a fan favorite.
-A move to Europe saw him play for Watford in the Premier League and Porto in Portugal’s Primeira Liga, where he added tactical discipline to his natural offensive flair.
-For El Tri, he was a fixture through multiple World Cup cycles (2014, 2018), known for his blistering long-range strikes and pinpoint crosses.
-Layún’s engine and versatility allowed him to also play as a winger or wing-back, making him an invaluable and modern tactical weapon throughout his long career.
+Miguel Layún played for the Mexican national team in the 2014 and 2018 World Cups, redefining the right-back position as a launching pad for attacks.
+His career took him to clubs in Mexico, Italy, England, Spain, Portugal, and the United States.
+He first gained attention with Club América, where his marauding style and lethal set-piece ability made him a fan favorite.
+In Europe, he played for Watford in the Premier League and Porto in Portugal's Primeira Liga, adding tactical discipline to his offensive flair.
+His blistering long-range strikes and pinpoint crosses made him a modern tactical weapon throughout his career.

 1981–1996